 The Ultimate Self-Confidence Checklist!

-Whenever you feel as though you’re just stuck and you are making very little if any forward movement in life you should come back to this self-confidence checklist to see where you may have gone off track.
+Whenever you feel like you’re just stuck and making very little, if any, forward movement in life, you should come back to this self-confidence checklist to see where you may have gone off track.

-In the struggle to succeed at any difficult challenge, there is probably no psychological problem more common than a lack of self-confidence.
+In the struggle to succeed at any complex challenge, there is probably no psychological problem more common than a lack of self-confidence.

-Out of the seven major conditions for success spelled out for you on the previous page I suspect there is not one more commonly violated then this one.
+Out of the seven significant conditions for success spelled out for you on the previous page, I suspect there is not one more commonly violated than this one.

 Do You Have A Personal Self-Confidence Checklist?